csmith111/csmith111.github.io/_posts/2016-02-07-ASecondBlogPost.markdown

 The second example that I have included generates the [Fibonacci numbers][fib-ref].
 These numbers we noticed much earlier by [Hemachandra][Hemachandra-ref].
 Fields medallist [Manjul Bhargava][Manjul] has been referring to the Hemanchandra numbers and how he was [inspired by ancient indian mathematicians][Manjul-Hema].
 So we called the function `hemachandra` in this example.

+While recursion is a good technique to use to solve problems, often in programs we just end up combining library functions to write our code.
+So we could write the factorial function as `factorial n = product [1..n]`.

 ### Exercises

 * Define a recursive function `power` such that `power x y` raises `x` to the `y` power.